Rolandt10/rolandtoth.com/README.md

 #### Currently Playing Song ("Real-time")

-This feature uses polling to retrieve the currently playing song from Spotify — both on the **frontend (every ~7.5s)** and the **backend (every ~15s)**.
-To avoid exceeding Spotify’s API rate limits from multiple users, the backend handles polling every 15 seconds and stores the result in **DynamoDB**.
-The client then polls DynamoDB every 7.5 seconds — so in the worst case, users only have to wait half of the backend interval (7.5s) to see the updated song.
-This provides a more seamless, real-time feel without hitting API limits.
+This project uses WebSocket connections to push real-time updates of the currently playing Spotify track to connected clients.
+The backend polls the Spotify API every ~15 seconds and updates the song info in DynamoDB.
+Whenever a new track is detected or playback state changes (e.g., play/pause), the backend broadcasts the update to all active WebSocket connections.
+This provides a seamless real-time experience without relying on client-side polling or risking Spotify API rate limits.

 | Function Name                     | Purpose                                                                                                                               |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |